Muxelmann/app-billing/readme.md

 # Readme

 This is a little web based app to manage my billings as a patent attorney.
-It presently supports only on user **without any security**!
+It presently supports only one user **without any security**!

 You can add a billing position, modify and delet it.
 You can also add an Invoice and assign the file and invoiced amount, which automatically registers all billing positions not already invoiced.